Coach, Club & Association Visits

-The Group Visit Experience
+The Coach and Group Visit Experience

 Our friendly team are always pleased to host groups looking for a truly unique and enjoyable day.
 You will have your own dedicated point of contact, and our team will help plan your visit, arrange your introductory talk, your Artisan demonstrations and numerous craft experiences tailored to your group.